5 speakers 15 minutes each

 Rick Edwards is a writer and broadcaster.
 He has presented a number of programmes, including the radio podcast series Science(ish), in which he and a group of experts investigate the merits of scientific elements in works of popular culture.

-Meredith Wadman has covered biomedical research politics from Washington for twenty years.
-She is a reporter at Science and has written for Nature, Fortune, the New York Times, and the Wall Street Journal.
-A graduate of Stanford and Columbia, she began medical school at the University of British Columbia and completed her medical degree as a Rhodes scholar at the University of Oxford.
+Meredith Wadman MD has a long profile as a medical reporter and has covered biomedical research politics from Washington, DC, for 20 years.
+She is a reporter at Science and has written for Nature, Fortune, the New York Times and the Wall Street Journal.
+A graduate of Stanford University and the Columbia University Graduate School of Journalism, she began medical school at the University of British Columbia and completed medical school as a Rhodes Scholar at the University of Oxford.
+She is an Editorial Fellow at New America, a DC think-tank.
 Her gripping book, The Vaccine Race: Science, Politics and the Human Costs of Defeating Disease, tells the tale of WI-38, a fascinating cell line with a colorful and controversial history and a huge public health impact.
 It was named a Washington Post Notable Nonfiction Book of 2017.
 It was also longlisted for the 2018 Wellcome Book Prize and the Andrew Carnegie 2018 Medal for Excellence in Nonfiction.
 The Guardian named it the second-best science book of 2017.

 Lindsey Fitzharris received her doctorate in the History of Science, Medicine and Technology at the University of Oxford and was a postdoctoral research fellow at the Wellcome Institute.
 She is the creator of the popular website The Chirurgeon’s Apprentice, and she writes and presents the YouTube series Under the Knife.
 She has written for the Guardian, the Lance, New Scientist, Penthouse and the Huffington Post, and has appeared on PBS, Channel 4, BBC and National Geographic.
 Her debut book The Butchering Art is shortlisted for the Wellcome Book Prize 2018.